Elias Paniki

+Agimat: Ang Mga Alamat ni Ramon Revilla presents Elias Paniki, more popularly known as simply Elias Paniki (lit.
+Elias the Bat) is a Philippine television drama fantasy series broadcast by ABS-CBN.
+This series is based on the 1989 Philippine film Ang Mahiwagang Daigdig ni Elias Paniki, the series is the fourth installment of Agimat: Ang Mga Alamat ni Ramon Revilla.
+Director by Claudio "Tots" Sanchez-Mariscal IV, it stars Jake Cuenca.
+It aired on the network's Yes Weekend! line up from June 5, 2010, to August 28, 2010, replacing Agimat: Ang Mga Alamat ni Ramon Revilla: Tonyong Bayawak and was replaced by Wansapanataym.

 Overview

 Original film

-Agimat: Ang mga Alamat ni Ramon Revilla presents Elias Paniki is a TV adaptation of a film entitled Ang Mahiwagang Daigdig ni Elias Paniki ("The Enchanting World of Elias the Bat"), a film which starred Ramon Revilla, Sr. as the title role.
+Agimat: Ang mga Alamat ni Ramon Revilla presents Elias Paniki is a TV adaptation of a film entitled Ang Mahiwagang Daigdig ni Elias Paniki ("The Enchanting World of Elias the Bat"), a film which starred Ramon Revilla Sr. as the title role.

 Story content

 Armando was the father of Elias.
 Elias' mother died the night she gave birth to Elias to live with his foster parents.
 Elias takes mixed martial arts: Muay Thai training by a soldier named Victor, is given an amulet with extraordinary powers, the "bertud ng paniki."
 He uses the amulet to fight off the wicked witches and warlocks (mangkukulam) are immortal, ageless, and undying, who is feared to have returned.